Most women crave to be in romantic relationships that fulfill their needs, but sometimes they find themselves with bad partners who mistreat them.

 It’s understandable that you may want to give someone a chance even if they don’t fit the perfect description of the life partner you’re looking for, but it’s best to lower your expectations if you decide to date them.

-When you hope, pray, or wish for a man to change, it means you don’t accept them wholeheartedly which can lead to resentment in your relationship.
+When you hope, pray, or wish for a man to change, it means you don’t accept them wholeheartedly, which can lead to resentment and heated arguments in your relationship.

 If you’ve been secretly wishing for your man to change, stop doing that and instead make a decision to either leave or stay and accept him fully.